 Calvin: "Nothing, Dad!
 I was just in here looking for some dental floss, when PLOOIE!
 The faucet handle blows sky high all by itself!
 It... it... uh... (points to Hobbes) What I mean is Hobbes was fooling around with your tools.
 I tried to stop him, but he wouldn't listen.
 And sure enough, he went and... and..."

-Dad: (not fooled in the slightest) "I'll give you one more try."
+Dad: (not fooled in the slightest) "One more try."

 Calvin: "ALIENS, DAD!
 Big, evil, bug-eyed monsters from Pluto!
 They did it, and made me swear not to tell!"

 Mom: "WHO MADE THIS MESS OUT HERE!?" (glares at Calvin)